AHL00/Cobalt/ideas.md

 ## Renderer architecture changes
 - Submit render queue on another thread
 - Add all renderables to a list to perform things like culling and material grouping

+## Jobs system
+- Global, will be utilised by engine and users
+- This will help prevent too many threads being created
+- Or is it better to have a struct JobSystem.
+The renderer, physics and user will have different instances
+- This will make it easier to stop user's jobs while rendering
+- Could make it so jobs can't access engine resources, that means safety is guaranteed while running.
+If the user deletes a material resource while the engine is rendering, there will be issues as it is assumed resources live longer than the renderpass.
+### Current finalised design
+- Not global, global is again stupid because it will 100% increase the latency of subsytems as they have to wait for other systems to finish.
+Or is that good???
+If we have separate instances, they will wait for each other anyways, but I don't have to deal with scheduling.
+- Prioritises engine internal jobs
+- If I stop user jobs before rendering, waiting for the finishing of the task WILL cause issues.
+  So what is better in my opinion is restricting access to the Engine struct.
+Will asset_server be an issue?
+No because assets can't be dropped manually, they are dropped if their reference is dropped and that won't happen without the user accessing Engine.